Sessions 4 and 5: A third runway for Heathrow? A case study of democratic tools of change

 - Slide 13 Optional question: What's the latest?
 At the time of writing (updated 2021), the issue still hasn't been resolved!
 Follow the link to find out more (Does Britain still need a third runway at Heathrow?
 Evening Standard, November 2020).
 There are three headings just under half way down the page: What about the 3rd Runway?
 Why is Heathrow still so keen on the 3rd Runway?
 Is there a solution?
 What can we learn from all of this?

 - Slide 14 The big vote!
 With a show of hands, take a vote on whether or not the plans for the third runway should go ahead.
 They can vote for, against or abstain.
 Students can explain their reasons.
 Record how many vote for each option.
 What is the outcome?
 How does the class feel about it?

 - Slide 15 Questions to reinforce learning from this activity:

 - Does everybody who wants the runway have the same reasons?
 What about the people who are against it?

 - Why is it important to find evidence to support your view?

 - Is it easy to make change?
 Why? / Why not?

 Homework / Prepare for Session 6

 - Ask students to think back to the start of the module when they thought about an aspect of their home that they would like to change, and then an aspect of the country.
-Now they are going to think of something about the school or the local area that they would like to change.
-Slide 16 Introduce the activity for Session 6: "Think about something that you would like to improve about the school or your area."
+Now they are going to think of something about the school that they would like to change.
+Slide 16 Introduce the activity for Session 6: "Think about something that you would like to improve about the school."
 You could do this as a think-pair-share.
 By the end of today’s session the group chooses its own issue.
 Split the group into two; for and against.
 Within those groups, think of the different interested parties and split into groups representing each party.
 For homework, research and complete individual copies of MV Citizenship Resource 6.1 Class case study plan an action.